springfall2008/batpred/docs/config-yml-settings.md

 ## Planned car charging

 These features allow Predbat to know when you plan to charge your car.
-If you have Intelligent Octopus set up you won't need to change these as it's done automatically via their app and the Octopus Energy plugin.
+If you have Intelligent Octopus set up then you won't need to change these as it's done automatically via their app and the Octopus Energy plugin.

 - **octopus_intelligent_charging** - When enabled Predbat will plan charging around the Intelligent Octopus slots, taking it into account